luddep/LPKit/README.markdown

 # LPKit
 A collection of different generic views & utilities for [Cappuccino](http://cappuccino.org/), extracted from the up-coming cappuccino port of [Observer](http://observerapp.com/).

-An Example app is available at https://github.com/luddep/LPKit-Examples, and a live demo is running at http://luddep.se/static/LPKit-Examples/
+A demo is available at <http://luddep.se/static/LPKit-Examples/>, with the source code in the [LPKit-Examples repository](https://github.com/luddep/LPKit-Examples).

 ## Installation